 Penn needs to expand low-income recruitment programs.
 Send out comprehensive financial aid information to low-income applicants.
 Evaluate why current recruiting programs in West Philadelphia aren’t working.
 Fund campus visits for low-income students from around the country.
 These are tangible steps Penn can take.
 Financially, funding the programs would be affordable, considering that Penn’s endowment stands at $13.3 billion.
 More importantly, increasing socioeconomic diversity is crucial to improving educational quality.
 It shows us that, as former Chief of Staff John Kelly aptly described, “multiple America's exist simultaneously depending on one's race, education level, economic status, and where you might have been born.”
 Americas beyond the interiors of frat houses and consulting firms.
 A world outside the Penn bubble.

 In Penn’s own description of its founding, we were an institution that “opened its doors to children of the gentry and working class alike.”
 Over the years, that proud heritage of civic engagement and progressive policy has washed away.
 While Penn’s recent efforts to expand financial aid and support to first-generation low-income students are commendable, they are insufficient.
 Improving access to education needs to be a foremost priority for institutions that have the resources to do so.
 We can and should do better.

-ALEX YANG is an Engineering sophomore studying CIS.
+ALEX YANG is an Engineering sophomore studying Computer Science.
 He is involved with the Penn Political Review, West Philadelphia Tutoring Project, and Penn Aerospace Club.
 His email address is firstname.lastname@example.org.

 All comments eligible for publication in Daily Pennsylvanian, Inc. publications.